davidyeiser/detailer/README.md

 ## Credit

-The structure and setup of this repository is copied from [@zgordon/how-to-gutenberg-plugin](https://github.com/zgordon/how-to-gutenberg-plugin).
+The structure and setup of this repository is taken from [@zgordon/how-to-gutenberg-plugin](https://github.com/zgordon/how-to-gutenberg-plugin).
 All credit for its cleverness goes to Zac Gordon.
 Blame for any errors goes to me.

 ## Setup